Yosuda Indoor Cycling Bike Review

 Exercise Quality

-The Yosuda has an excellent exercise quality that closely resembles that of a spin bike that you might find at the gym.
+The Yosuda has an excellent exercise quality that resembles that of a spin bike that you might find at the gym.
 It has an upright style that demands an athletic and serious approach with a belt-driven 35 lb flywheel and an adjustable pad to control the level of resistance.
 Due to the manually adjusted resistance, this bike does not have fancy features like programmed workouts.
 Still, it does offer an infinite range of resistance to cater to all fitness levels and workout intensities.

 The upright style of the Yosuda puts the rider in an athletic body position similar to a regular road bike.
 This body position is more demanding than that of a recumbent model, for example, and it requires the rider to stay engaged through their core and with their attention.
-Once it is spinning, the 35 lb flywheel is impressively smooth and quiet, and the resistance is controlled by turning a small red knob on the main frame of the bike.
+Once it is spinning, the 35-pound flywheel is impressively smooth and quiet, and the resistance is controlled by turning a small red knob on the mainframe of the bike.
 This control knob moves a felt pad up and down to increase or decrease the resistance on the flywheel.
 Unlike models with magnetic resistance, the Yosuda doesn't have preset levels.
 Instead, it can be adjusted infinitely from absolutely none to so much you can't even turn the pedals.
 This allows for a huge range of workout intensity from an easy spin to hardcore interval training.
 Intense workouts and out of the saddle efforts were no problem considering this bike's excellent stability and sturdy steel frame.
 The cage pedals are also a nice feature that helps to keep your feet on the pedals when you're cranking away the miles.
 It is worth mentioning that the belt-driven flywheel keeps the pedals turning even when you stop pedaling.
 The resistance adjustment knob is also a brake that the rider can push to stop the flywheel.

 The console of the Yosuda is relatively simple, and it displays only basic workout information on its small LCD screen.
 It shows elapsed time, distance, current speed, calories burned, and odometer, but that is it.
 It does not feature any programmed workouts, courses, or other workout features to speak of.
 Controlling the resistance level and workout is entirely up to the user and is done by turning the resistance control knob.
-That said, it is easy enough to pull up a spin or cycling workout video online and follow along for a more structured workout, and the phone/tablet shelf makes it easy to position your device for viewing while you ride.

 Comfort

 The upright style of the Yosuda demands a more athletic and aggressive body position than the seated, laid back recumbent models.
 It feels similar to a spin bike you might ride at the gym, or a standard road bike.
 You can ride it with no hands, but most of the time, the seated pedaling position has the rider breaking at the waist with some bodyweight resting on the handlebars.
 We found the seat to be quite comfortable with ample cushioning and a pressure relief cutout.
 It isn't a massive seat by any means; it has a somewhat more performance-oriented and streamlined shape that doesn't conflict with the hip joints or the pedal stroke in any way.
-Likewise, the large padded handlebar allows for a huge range of hand positions.
+Likewise, the large padded handlebar allows for a variety of hand positions.

 User Interface

 The interface of the Yosuda is quite basic when compared to the more advanced displays and features found on some of the competition.
 That said, it is simple, intuitive, and effective.
 The console powers up as soon as the pedals start turning, and it powers itself off after the bike has been idle for a few minutes.
-The single button scrolls through the data fields and can display your elapsed time, current speed, distance, calories burned, odometer, or scan(which scrolls through all of the other options).
+The single button scrolls through the data fields and can display your elapsed time, current speed, distance, calories burned, odometer, or scan (which scrolls through all of the other options).
 The LCD screen is 1" tall by 2" wide and is easy enough to read while you are riding.
-The red knob on the main frame of the bike is used to manually control the resistance and also serves as a brake for the flywheel.
+The red knob on the mainframe of the bike is used to manually control the resistance and also serves as a brake for the flywheel.

 Features